RohitKhot-47/Pricing-Paradox/README.md

 Tier 2 (accessible luxury) has **47% more stores** than Tier 1 but generates **less revenue**.
 24 of those stores are outlets — discounting their way out of relevance.
 Volume without pricing power is just noise.

 ---

+## 🔍 What I Did Technically

+**Data Cleaning — MySQL**
+- Created a working dataset from raw using `CREATE TABLE LIKE` + `INSERT`
+- Dropped irrelevant columns with `ALTER TABLE`

+**Exploratory Data Analysis — MySQL**
+- Used `CASE WHEN` to engineer a new `heritage` column from `brand_founded_year` — bucketed into Legacy 100+, True Heritage 50+, and Upcoming
+- Used `ALTER TABLE` + `UPDATE` to permanently add derived columns to the dataset
+- Used `AVG` + `GROUP BY` to analyse price and revenue across tiers, distribution channels and heritage buckets
+- Used `COUNT DISTINCT` for brand-level distribution and marketing analysis
+- Used `WHERE` + filters for pillar-specific deep dives across all 4 MECE pillars

+**Visualisation — Power BI**
+- Built a 3-page dashboard: Overview · Exclusivity · Heritage
+- Used bar charts, treemaps, and KPI cards to surface the 82x and 17x findings

+---